cafali/SnapKey/README.md

 **About SnapKey**
 --------------------------------------------------------------------------------------------------
-SnapKey offers a simple and intuitive alternative to the Razer Snap Tap function, making it accessible across all keyboards.
+SnapKey offers a simple and intuitive alternative to the Razer Snap Tap function, making it accessible across all keyboards!

 SnapKey is a lightweight open source utility that runs in the system tray and is designed to monitor user inputs for the A and D keys, without engaging with any game files.
 Its primary function is to detect when these keys are pressed and promptly cancel any previously held commands for them.